 I spend a great deal of my time explaining things to my clients as well as many other individuals that do not necessarily revolve directly around specific 'investments'.
 Over time I have learned that there are a number of issues that individuals should know and understand PRIOR to making investing decisions.
-This is my list of the top 10.

 Investing in a vacuum is never a good idea.